 Upon his return, Howard tried to convince the owners to serve actual beverages, but they wouldn’t have it.
 They simply wanted to focus on roasting and selling quality beans.

-After immediate success, Schultz purchased Starbucks in 1987 for $3.8 million.
+After immediate success, Schultz purchased Starbucks in 1987 for US$3.8 million.
 He was able to combine the roasting techniques of Starbucks with the Italian concept of the cafe.

-Starbucks then went on a rampage, opening thousands of stores with a goal of putting stores in every country.
+Starbucks then went on a rampage, opening thousands of stores with the goal of putting stores in every country.

 Whether or not you like Starbucks is irrelevant.